ETF Comparison

 What is the difference between KO and PM?

-KO (The Coca-Cola Company) tracks — with a dividend strategy, while PM (Philip Morris International Inc.) tracks — with a dividend approach.
+KO (The Coca-Cola Company) is a stock, while PM (Philip Morris International Inc.) is a stock.
 They are issued by — and — respectively.

 Can I hold both KO and PM?